Mapping Input Fields to a Unified Schema

-You map fields in your source records to the fields in the industry-standard schema for your selected data product template.
+You map columns in your source records to the attributes in the industry-standard schema for your selected data product.

-When you create a data product, Tamr Cloud automatically creates predefined output fields for the unified schema.
-After adding input datasets to a flow, map the input fields from these datasets to the unified output fields.
+When you create a data product, Tamr Cloud automatically creates predefined output attributes for the unified schema.
+After adding source datasets to a flow, map the columns from these datasets to the unified output attributes.

-• You must map at least one input field to each output field.
-If any output fields do not have mappings, the flow will not run.
+• You must map at least one input field to the required unified attributes for your data product.
+If these output fields do not have mappings, the flow will not run.
+See the Data Product Templates topics for the required attributes for each data product.

 • You can add new output fields if your input dataset includes a field not represented by the predefined output fields.